hphilpotts/veg-app-backend/README.md

 25/02/23:
 - Authorisation checks tested in Postman and working ok.
 Added to other `Week` routes as required.
 Authentication check added to remaining `Week` routes.
+- Auth middleware also applied to `Food-item` routes - this required some updates to controller.

 ## Current issues to resolve:
 - `Week` and `Food-item` controllers require refactoring: particularly abstraction of logic, possibly combining routes that perform similar functions.